jasondavis/Flattr-auto-submit-for-Hyde/README.md

 # Flattr for Hyde
-## A flattr auto submit layout for the static site generator Hyde.
+## A Flattr auto submit layout for the static site generator Hyde.

+You can add these files to your Hyde setup to automagically generate flattr buttons for all your blog posts.
+They will not appear on Flattr.com until some has flattred them.

+Written during the Flattr.com Open Source day!

+If something is unclear please look in the included example project (forked from the Hyde repository https://github.com/lakshmivyas/hyde).

 ## Install